 The Local News initiative for Southern Arizona was created to help strengthen local journalism in our community and fill critical gaps in local news and information.

 A group of civic leaders joined with the community foundation to launch the initiative in November 2023.
-They worked nearly a year together to address concerns about the steady decline in local news coverage and local journalists reporting on Tucson, Pima County and parts of Southern Arizona.
+They worked together for nearly a year to address concerns about the steady decline in local news coverage and local journalists reporting on Tucson, Pima County, and parts of Southern Arizona.

 The Impact of the Local News Crisis in the U.S.